metametadata/carry/docs/user-guide.md

     (into [:div insert remove] counters)))
 ```

-As you can see, `counter/view` is reused and will dispatch its signals "tagged"
+As you can see, `counter/view` is created for each counter and will dispatch its signals "tagged"
-with a corresponding signal id.
+with a corresponding counter id.

 **`4. controller`**